-- All terms and conditions in the NOA - The rules listed 45 CFR part 75, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for HHS Awards in effect at the time of award and any updates - The HHS Grants Policy Statement (GPS).
+- All terms and conditions in the Notice of Award - The rules listed 45 CFR part 75, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for HHS Awards in effect at the time of award and any updates - The HHS Grants Policy Statement (GPS).
 This document has terms and conditions tied to your award.
-If there are any exceptions to the GPS, they'll be listed in your NOA - All federal statutes and regulations relevant to federal financial assistance, including those highlighted in Requirements.
-See also ACF Administrative and National Policy Requirements - 45 CFR Part 87 Appendix A, Equal Treatment for Faith-Based Organizations - Applicable program statute and regulations at RHY Act, 34 U.S.C.
-11201-11281, the Runaway and Homeless Youth Final Rule, 45 CFR Part § 1351 to improve performance standards and program requirements for runaway and homeless youth programs, and RHY's Administrative and National Policy Requirements
+If there are any exceptions to the GPS, they'll be listed in your NoA - All federal statutes and regulations relevant to federal financial assistance, including those highlighted in HHS Administrative and National Policy Requirements.
+See also ACF Administrative and National Policy Requirements. - 45 CFR Part 87 Appendix A, Equal Treatment for Faith-Based Organizations - Applicable program statute and regulations at https://doi.org/10.11281, ht